amr66/skulpt_example/Readme.md

 Feel free to explore and respect the [licenses](https://github.com/skulpt/skulpt/blob/master/LICENSE) from Skulpt and related work

 20.10.2016: Edit a different editor, skulpt_editor.
-It adds htkml form elements to load local python scripts, save a script to a local file and adds a button to clear the editor "window".
+It adds html form elements to load local python scripts, save a script to a local file and adds a button to clear the editor "window".